Coaches

 Head Coach – John Burns

 Coach Burns was born and raised in the Chicago area and graduated from Joliet Catholic High School in 1985.
 He earned a Bachelor of Science in history from Northern Illinois University, a Master of Arts in political studies from Governors State University, and a Master of Arts in sport management from the United States Sports Academy.
 Coach Burns began his basketball coaching career at his alma mater, Joliet Catholic, coaching at all three levels from 1991 to 1997.
 He married his wife, Laurie, in 1997 and they moved to Wisconsin where he joined Catholic Memorial High School in Waukesha as head varsity coach, coaching from 1998 to 2008.
 In 2004 he led his team to the Division II state title.
-John, Laurie, and their daughter, Holly, moved to Phoenix in 2008 when John joined Brophy’s faculty as a member of the social studies department.
-Since arriving at Brophy, he has coached at all three levels of Brophy’s basketball program.
+Coach Burns, Laurie, and their daughter, Holly, moved to Phoenix in 2008 when Coach Burns joined Brophy’s faculty as a member of the social studies department.

 Assistant Coach – Chris White ’97

 Coach White graduated from Brophy in 1997, and then he attended Eastern Washington University in Cheney, Washington.
 He played basketball for all four years at EWU and graduated with a degree in communications becoming the first graduate from the basketball program in more than eight years.
 After he left Cheney, Wash., he played in various basketball leagues overseas including in Holland, Cyprus, and South Korea.
 Following the conclusion of his playing career, Coach White transitioned to working in the transportation industry for many years.
 Currently, he is working as a lender to real estate investors in Arizona.
-In his time away from work, he and his wife, Staci, enjoy outdoor activities and spending time with their three dogs.
+He joined Brophy’s JV coaching staff in 2021.
+In his time away from work and coaching, he and his wife, Staci, enjoy outdoor activities and spending time with their three dogs.

 Freshman

 Coach Woods earned his Bachelor of Science from Arizona State University in 1986 and a Master of Education from Chapman University in 1993.
-Since his arrival at Brophy in 1990, Coach Woods has coached football, basketball, baseball and tennis while being a “three sport coach” for over 20 years.
+Since his arrival at Brophy in 1990, Coach Woods has coached football, basketball, baseball and tennis while being a “three-sport coach” for over 20 years.
+In the basketball program, he has coached at all three levels, including stints as the head coach of the JV team and the head coach of the freshmen team.
 He currently teaches in the math department.
 Coach Woods married his wife, Janeen, in Brophy Chapel in 1991 and has three children.
 Coach Woods has ten family members who have attended Brophy including four who played in the basketball program.

 Assistant Coach – Bob Hann

 Coach Hann, a Wisconsin native, graduated from the University of Wisconsin–Green Bay with a Bachelor of Science in planning/economics and a master’s in management.
-He was a four-year starter for the basketball team at UW–Green Bay and has coaching experience at the high school and Division I level.
+He was a four-year starter for the basketball team at UW–Green Bay and has over 14 years of coaching experience at the high school and Division I levels.
 This includes two years working under coaching legend Dick Bennett at UW-Green Bay.
-After coaching at Brophy for four years during the 1990s, Coach Hann returned to Brophy as an assistant freshman coach in 2015.
+After coaching at Brophy for four years during the 1990s, Coach Hann returned as Brophy’s assistant freshmen coach in 2015.
 He is married with two children and his oldest son graduated from Brophy in 2014.
 He has worked for IBM for over 20 years.

 Assistant Coach – Adalberto Diaz